-The drive unit is comprised of a 24-volt DC drive motor mounted transversely to a reduction gear unit.
+The drive unit is comprised of a permanentmagnet drive motor mounted transversely to a reduction gear unit.
 The drive unit pivots in the chassis via the control handle to determine drive wheel direction.
 An electromagnetic brake is installed at the end of the drive motor for use as a parking brake.